 7. Utilize Features to Reduce Time Theft

-It’s estimated that time theft—or time sheet falsification—impacts around 75% of businesses each year.
-This breach of payroll security involves employees intentionally misrepresenting the amount of time they worked in their time sheets.
+Time theft is a breach of payroll security that involves employees intentionally misrepresenting the amount of time they worked in their time sheets.
 Luckily, payroll systems offer a range of features intended to reduce the incidences of time theft.

 8. Consider Security When Offboarding Employees

 Losing an employee is rarely ideal, but it can be even more harmful if your business’ payroll system is susceptible to security threats from former employees.
 Most often, security breaches related to former employees occur when an employee who resigned or was fired accesses sensitive employee information.
 However, insufficient offboarding measures can also result in ghost employees that remain on payroll after they’ve left the company.

 To reduce the likelihood of threats to payroll security, recover any company assets such as security credentials and laptops from the employee on their last day.
 Furthermore, ensure there are processes in place to remove former employees from the payroll system and change login credentials for former payroll employees to prevent unauthorized access.